Your Love Is My Drug: Background and development

 The music video for the song was directed by Honey and it was shot on April 6 and April 7, 2010, in the Lancaster, California desert.
 It premiered on Vevo at 12:01 a.m. on May 13, 2010.
 Kesha described the concept behind the video in an interview with MTV, stating, "I wanted it to be like a psychedelic trip of the mind, comparable with being so disgustingly in love with someone that you lose your head."
 She chose to also incorporate an animal aspect to the video explaining that she was "a huge animal lover".
 Kesha elaborated on the experience, "I also ride an elephant — no big deal! — and, um, I dance around a cave with black-light body paint and a python.
 I was in a cave, in the desert, and it was really fun."
 When asked about the inspiration for the video, she said "This video was inspired by the Beatles' Yellow Submarine movie, the animation aspect.
 There's a little bit of [that] in there too".
+The animated sequence of the video was directed by animator Lizzi Akana with assistance by Leah Shore.
+RCA hired Akana based on her work on MGMT's "Kids" music video.
+Akana drew inspiration from artists such as Peter Max, Alan Aldridge and Moebius.
 Her love interest in the clip was portrayed by Marc-Edouard Leon, a member of the directing team Skinny.